D.C. Lottery: Charitable games

-The board licenses games of chance that are conducted by D.C.-based non-profit organizations.
+The board licenses games of chance that are conducted by DC-based non-profit organizations.
 D.C., Virginia, and Maryland-based charities can offer raffles, with the provision that these drawings are held in the District of Columbia.
-Organizations seeking to conduct such fundraisers must obtain a license from the Board, with D.C.
+Organizations seeking to conduct such fundraisers must obtain a license from the board, with D.C.
 Lottery employees supervising the drawings to assure fairness.